maxmarcon/smoodle/README.md

 ### Running the back end tests

-1. Start the local postgres test db with `docker-compose -f docker-postgres-test.yaml up`
+1. Start the local postgres dev db with `docker-compose -f docker-postgres-dev.yaml up`
 2. Run: `mix test`

 Note: as usual, if you want to use an existing postgres server, then skip step 1 and update config/test.exs with the credentials and database name for your server.